 In a related editorial comment, Mark V. Sherrid, MD, FACC, of St. Luke's-Roosevelt Hospital Center in New York, notes "There is no doubt that ICD therapy is lifesaving in patients with HCM at high risk, including the pediatric cohort.
 What is in doubt is the percentage of patients who benefit from primary prevention, and this may figure into the risk-benefit equation when there is ambiguity, as there so often is."

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Prevention, Implantable Devices, SCD/Ventricular Arrhythmias, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Quality Improvement
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Prevention, Implantable Devices, SCD/Ventricular Arrhythmias, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Quality Improvement

 Keywords: Child, Tachycardia, Ventricular, Secondary Prevention, Cardiomyopathy, Hypertrophic, Ventricular Fibrillation, Risk Factors, Heart Arrest, Death, Sudden, Cardiac, Defibrillators, Implantable, Primary Prevention, United States